orbitzone/reactjs_datepicker/README.md

 # reactjs_datepicker
 React.Js and NodeJs Test

-Setup the project installing the node_modules folder:
+Command to setup the project installing the node_modules folder:

 > npm install

-Starting the server and the application.
+Command to star the server and the application.
 (The server will be started on http://127.0.0.1:8080)

 > webpack-dev-server --hot